coderholic/pyradio/docs/recording.md

 ### Files location

-The file produced by the recording function will be placed in the **recordings** directory, inside the *configuration directory*.
+The file produced by the recording function will be placed in the **recordings** directory.

 If **MKVToolNix** is not installed, the file will be downloaded in this directory and will not be altered by **PyRadio**.